 This Better Governor webinar explored the expectations relating to the role of the nominated Safeguarding Governor.
 We focused on the opportunities that the Safeguarding Governor should take in developing a deeper knowledge of safeguarding, how they should engage with the Designated Safeguarding Lead (DSL), the questions they should asking the DSL and how they should share what they learn, in order to enhance the collective knowledge of the board.

-This Better Governor webinar will focus on the vital role that risk management has in schools.
-This session will put risk assessment in its wider context for governors and trustees and will explore the strategic oversight that governors should have of the process of managing all risks in their school or trust.
-The Covid-19 pandemic has raised the profile of risk assessment in relation to Health & Safety; this webinar will take the focus beyond this and explore all areas of school lie where potential risks should be identified and managed.
+This Better Governor webinar focused on the vital role that risk management has in schools.
+This session put risk assessment in its wider context for governors and trustees and explored the strategic oversight that governors should have of the process of managing all risks in their school or trust.
+The Covid-19 pandemic has raised the profile of risk assessment in relation to Health & Safety; this webinar has taken the focus beyond this and explore all areas of school lie where potential risks should be identified and managed.